StreamActions/StreamActions/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to StreamActions?
-You can start by looking through these [Help wanted issues][help-wanted] issues.
+You can start by looking through these [Help wanted issues][search-streamactions-repo-label-help-wanted] issues.

 The issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for impact a given change will have.